harness-community/harness-ccm-external-data/README.md

 ## loading data

-when loading in a billing export we can apply a few modifications of the data to prepare it for ingeston into harness.
+when loading in a billing export we can apply a few modifications of the data to prepare it for ingestion into harness.

 first, we convert any non-focus fields to their focus equivalent. this is done by providing a map of focus fields to their corresponding non-focus fields.